A collection of questions we get asked.

 You might also come across performances of the Maori "haka" a ritualized war dance and sometimes a spontaneous celebration of victory and joy that's designed to impress and sometimes intimidate opponents.

-A haka precedes many sporting encounters and is also an expression of grief at the funeral of Maori people.
+A haka precedes many sporting encounters and is also an expression of grief for the Maori people.
 As a result of inter-marriage there are no longer any pure blooded Maori in New Zealand, however many of their rituals and the ways they express strong emotional feelings are now used by the wider population.

 If encountering any of these customs and rituals the appropriate response is to remain quiet and respectful.